 redox (reduction-oxidation) reaction

-Any of a large class of chemical reactions, including many familiar processes such as combustion, corrosion, and respiration.
+A redox (reduction-oxidation) reaction is any of a large class of chemical reactions, including many familiar processes such as combustion, corrosion, and respiration.
 Oxidation was originally defined simply as the combination of an element or compound with oxygen, or the removal of hydrogen from a compound; and reduction as combination with hydrogen or removal of oxygen.
 In the modern theory has been generalized: oxidation is defined as loss of electrons, and reduction as gain of electrons.
 The two always go together: there is an oxidizing agent which is reduced, and a reducing agent which is oxidized.
 Thus in the reaction

 the iron (III) gains ion gains an electron and is reduced to iron (II), and the iodide ion loses ion loses an electron and is oxidized to iodine.